-- $((\frac{(7)}{)})$ (8) The board shall not sign contracts or otherwise financially obligate funds from the public works assistance account before the legislature has appropriated funds for a specific list of public works projects.
+$((\frac{7}{1}))$ (8) The board shall not sign contracts or otherwise financially obligate funds from the public works assistance account before the legislature has appropriated funds for a specific list of public works projects.
 The legislature may remove projects from the list recommended by the board.
-The legislature shall not change the order of the priorities recommended for funding by the board. - $((\frac{(8)}{(8)}))$ (9) Subsection $((\frac{(7)}{(7)}))$ (8) of this section does not apply to loans made under RCW 43.155.065, 43.155.068, and subsection $((\frac{(9)}{(9)}))$ (10) of this section. - 17 $((\frac{(9)}{)})$ (10) Loans made for the purpose of capital facilities plans 18 shall be exempted from subsection $((\frac{(7)}{)})$ (8) of this section. - $((\frac{(10)}{(10)}))$ (11) To qualify for loans or pledges for solid waste or recycling facilities under this chapter, a city or county must demonstrate that the solid waste or recycling facility is consistent with and necessary to implement the comprehensive solid waste management plan adopted by the city or county under chapter 70.95 RCW. - $((\frac{11}{11}))$ (12) After January 1, 2010, any project designed to address the effects of storm water or wastewater on Puget Sound may be funded under this section only if the project is not in conflict with the action agenda developed by the Puget Sound partnership under RCW 90.71.310. - 29 Sec.
-8. RCW 43.160.060 and 2008 c 327 s 5 are each amended to read 30 as follows: - 31 The board is authorized to make direct loans to political 32 subdivisions of the state and to federally recognized Indian tribes for 33 the purposes of assisting the political subdivisions and federally 34 recognized Indian tribes in financing the cost of public facilities, 35 including development of land and improvements for public facilities, 36 project-specific environmental, capital facilities, land use, 37 permitting, feasibility, and marketing studies and plans; project design, site planning, and analysis; project debt and revenue impact 1 2 analysis; as well as the construction, rehabilitation, alteration, expansion, or improvement of the facilities.
-A grant may also be 3 4 authorized for purposes designated in this chapter, but only when, and to the extent that, a loan is not reasonably possible, given the 5 6 limited resources of the political subdivision or the federally recognized Indian tribe and the finding by the board that financial 7 8 circumstances require grant assistance to enable the project to move 9 However, no more than twenty-five percent of all financial assistance approved by the board in any biennium may consist of grants 10 11 to political subdivisions and federally recognized Indian tribes.
+The legislature shall not change the order of the priorities recommended for funding by the board.

+$((\frac{(8)}{)})$ (9) Subsection $((\frac{(7)}{)})$ (8) of this section does not apply to loans made under RCW 43.155.065, 43.155.068, and subsection $((\frac{(9)}{)})$ (10) of this section.

+$((\frac{9}{}))$ (10) Loans made for the purpose of capital facilities plans shall be exempted from subsection $((\frac{7}{}))$ (8) of this section.

+(((10))) (11) To qualify for loans or pledges for solid waste or recycling facilities under this chapter, a city or county must demonstrate that the solid waste or recycling facility is consistent with and necessary to implement the comprehensive solid waste management plan adopted by the city or county under chapter 70.95 RCW.

+$((\frac{11}{11}))$ (12) After January 1, 2010, any project designed to address the effects of storm water or wastewater on Puget Sound may be funded under this section only if the project is not in conflict with the action agenda developed by the Puget Sound partnership under RCW 90.71.310.

+Sec.
+3. RCW 43.160.060 and 2008 c 327 s 5 are each amended to read as follows:

+5 The board is authorized to make direct loans to political subdivisions of the state and to federally recognized Indian tribes for 6 7 the purposes of assisting the political subdivisions and federally recognized Indian tribes in financing the cost of public facilities, 8 9 including development of land and improvements for public facilities, 10 project-specific environmental, capital facilities, land 11 permitting, feasibility, and marketing studies and plans; project 12 design, site planning, and analysis; project debt and revenue impact analysis; as well as the construction, rehabilitation, alteration, 13 14 expansion, or improvement of the facilities.
+A grant may also be authorized for purposes designated in this chapter, but only when, and 15 16 to the extent that, a loan is not reasonably possible, given the limited resources of the political subdivision or the federally 17 18 recognized Indian tribe and the finding by the board that financial circumstances require grant assistance to enable the project to move 19 20 However, no more than twenty-five percent of all financial 21 assistance approved by the board in any biennium may consist of grants 22 to political subdivisions and federally recognized Indian tribes.